Bitrix24 Helpdesk

 • Selects the deal ID from the crm_deal dataset

-LEFT JOIN: Connects the crm_deal table to crm_activity.
+LEFT JOIN: Links the crm_deal dataset with crm_activity.
 The query connects deals to their activities.
 Use LEFT JOIN to ensure no deals are missed, even if they don't have linked activities.

 In brief

-• Datasets contain information on leads, deals, companies, and other items.
+• Datasets store data about leads, deals, companies, and other CRM items.

-• Each item has multiple datasets that automatically include both standard and custom fields.
+• Each item includes multiple datasets with both standard and custom fields.

-• There are three datasets for activities, CRM stages, and CRM item links: activities (crm_activity), CRM stages (crm_stages), and CRM item links (crm_entity_relation).
+• There are three datasets for activities, CRM stages, and CRM item links: activities (crm_activity), CRM stages (crm_stages), and CRM activity associations (crm_activity_relation).

-• Use these datasets to create charts and analyze business performance indicators.
+• Use datasets to build charts and analyze performance.
 Charts can show the trends in completed activities, progress across various deal stages, and the links between CRM items.

-• Blend datasets identify which activities are linked to deals in your report.
+• Combine datasets to see how activities relate to deals.
 To do this, write an SQL query, save the result as a dataset, and create a chart.

 Go to Bitrix24